132nd Maine Legislature

 Legislation of Interest to Woodland Owners

-The first session of the 132nd Legislature started in January 2025.
-Below are bills of interest to woodland owners.
+The Second Regular Session of the 132nd Maine Legislature convened on January 7, 2026 Below are bills of interest to woodland owners.

-LD 402 An Act to Move the Natural Areas Program from the Department of Agriculture, Conservation and Forestry to the Department of Inland Fisheries and Wildlife and to Amend the Law Governing Administration of the Bureau of Resource Management Within the Department of Inland Fisheries and Wildlife. - In Support Of
+LD 2118 An Act to Eliminate the Natural Areas Program and Reassign Certain Responsibilities Under the Program to the Department of Inland Fisheries and Wildlife and to Amend the Law Governing Administration of the Department of Inland Fisheries and Wildlife, Bureau of Resource Management - In Support Of.
+Read Amanda Egan’s testimony HERE.

 Back to the top